Quick Take

 Swai fish and other fish imported from Vietnam are frequently regarded as “unclean” and generate a number of health issues due to their uneven quality.
 The majority of the swai fish (Basa) brought into the United States is native to Vietnam.

-Furthermore, It may be recommended to stay away from Swai fish because of its subpar nutritional profile.
+Furthermore, it may be recommended to stay away from Swai fish because of its subpar nutritional profile.
 It is imported from tightly populated fish farms where excessive amounts of pesticides and antibiotics are utilized, polluting the environment and endangering human health.
-Sometimes it is marketed under false pretenses as more expensive fish.
+Sometimes it is marketed under false pretenses as a more expensive fish.

 Different Types